FAQs

 We recommend for almost all clients that we meet weekly to begin with and then we may choose to decrease frequency with time.
 We can discuss this for your personal situation and goals.

-What can I expect during the initial appointment?
+What can I expect during the initial therapy appointment?

 We will initially ask why you have decided to come to therapy, what you are hoping to work through and what your goals are for our work together.
 We will also ask for some information about your family in the form of a genogram which is like a family tree.
 This will help your therapist to get to know you better and to have a greater understanding of the influences in your life.
 Your therapist will ask you if you have any questions for them and then the two of you will decide how to move forward.